-Then, with just under a minute remaining, Lewis finally caught Tyson again with a booming right cross as Tyson was coming in and that leveled the former champion onto his back.
-He was counted out at the 2:25 mark.
+Then, with just under a minute remaining, Lewis finally caught Tyson, again with a booming right cross as Tyson was coming in.
+That leveled the former champion onto his back and he was counted out at the 2:25 mark.

 For the once seemingly invincible Tyson, he only fought three more times after that night with one win and two losses.